READ THE MOST DATAILED INFORMATON ABOUT THE TREK!

 HOW MANY PEOPLE ARE THERE PER GROUP?

 The maximum group size is 8 persons.
-Our groups are between 2-6 persons.
+Our groups are usually between 2-6 persons.
 Sam Travel Peru is specialized in SMALL and PRIVATE groups and provide a personalized service.

 ARE WE DROPPED AT OUR HOTEL AFTER THE TREK?

 Absolutely!!
 Hotel pick ups and drop offs are included with all of our packages!
-If you have booked your hotel in the Sacred Valley, we will drop you off there and vice versa.

 ARE YOU SUSTAINABLE?